 It isn’t unusual, in fact it is commonplace, for Sterling Systems & Controls, Inc.’ equipment and controls to be upgraded and enhanced over years of operation.
-Mechanical equipment gets replaced or added, the process changes and/or expands, and technology continues to evolve, usually for the better making things more cost effective and efficient.
+Mechanical equipment gets replaced or added, the process changes and/or expands, and PC and operating system technology continues to evolve, usually for the better making things more cost effective and efficient.
 Automation is no exception.
-Automation upgrade is often performed after several years or when an event may necessitate it.
+An Automation Upgrade is often performed after several years or when an event may necessitate it.
 In addition, it is not unusual for companies to begin with a small modular system, like batching with four (4) ingredients let’s say, and then expand over time adding more ingredients and formulas.

 Sterling Systems & Controls is experienced and very accomplished at assisting customers through the evolution of their process, equipment and systems.
 The evolution of automation especially is something that tends to get upgraded over time.
 Automation technology changes fairly quickly so that the state-of-the-art today is not the state-of-the-art in another year or two.
 Those companies involved with designing and creating automation systems and capabilities are constantly keeping in touch with changes in hardware and software standards and tools.
 Let’s take a look at an example of an automation upgrade over time.